-Currently, the Student Government Association is considering a proposal that will ultir provide convenient and affordable transportation from campus to the following locations:
+Currently, the Student Government Association is considering a proposal that will ultim provide convenient and affordable transportation from campus to the following locations:

-- Paterson Bus Terminal 1. - Hoboken Path Station 2.
+- 1. Paterson Bus Terminal

+- 2. Hoboken Path Station

-New York City 3.
+- 3. New York City

-By arranging public transportation to the sites listed above, the SGA intends to provide a connt means for all William Paterson students to take advantage of the valuable educational, social, and professior periences that our neighboring cities and communities have to offer.
-Being that the Student Government Associ is initiating this proposal, please take a moment to fill out the following questions.
+By arranging public transportation to the sites listed above, the SGA intends to provide a count means for all William Paterson students to take advantage of the valuable educational, social, and professior periences that our neighboring cities and communities have to offer.
+Being that the Student Government Associals initiating this proposal, please take a moment to fill out the following questions.

-Would you use the service outlined above?
-YES NO 1.
+YES N

-Do you feel that a transportation service to Paterson, Hoboken, and New York would neficial to your 2.
-YES NO undergraduate experience?
+- 2. Do you feel that a transportation service to Paterson, Hoboken, and New York would neficial to your undergraduate experience?

-If you had an internship in Paterson, Hoboken, New York, would you utilize the outliansportation service in 3. order to assist your commute?
 YES NO

+- 3. If you had an internship in Paterson, Hoboken, New York, would you utilize the outliansportation service in order to assist your commute?
+YES NO

-For which of the following purposes would you utilize the proposed transportation ser Please check as many 4. as necessary.
+- 4. For which of the following purposes would you utilize the proposed transportation ser Please check as many as necessary.

-Museums
+- □ Museums

-- Lectures
+- □ Lectures

-- Broadway Shows
+- □ Broadway Shows

 - Concert Events

-- Sporting Events à
+- □ Sporting Events

-- Parades
+- □ Parades

 - Restaurants

-- Bars and Clubs
+- □ Bars and Clubs

-- Other

-5. During which times would you most likely utilize the proposed service?
+- 5. During which times would you most likely utilize the proposed service?

+- 5. During which times

 - Early Morning 5:30a.m.-10a.m.

-- Late Morning 10a.m.-12p.m.
+Late Morning 10a.m.-12p.m.

+- □ Afternoon

-- Afternoon 12p.m.-5p.m.
+- 12p.m.-5p.m.

+- □ Evening

+- 5p.m.-8p.m.

-- Evening 5p.m.-8p.m.
-Night
+- □ Night

 - 8p.m.-11p.m.

-Late Night 11p.m.-3a.m.
+- □ Late Night

+11p.m.-3a.m.